usnistgov/OSCAL/docs/content/tutorials/catalog/_index.md

   back-matter:
 {{< /highlight >}}

+The root of the OSCAL control catalog model is the `catalog` item.

+In the example above, the contents of the `catalog` item is provided as keys with empty collections.
+These are included to illustrate the content model of an OSCAL catalog, and we will be covering their syntax later in this tutorial.

-The `id` property (on line 3) is the document's *universally unique identifier* (UUID), a unique 128-bit number displayed as a string of hyphenated hexadecimal digits as defined by [RFC 4122](https://tools.ietf.org/html/rfc4122).
+The `id` key (on line 3) is the document's *universally unique identifier* (UUID), a unique 128-bit number displayed as a string of hyphenated hexadecimal digits as defined by [RFC 4122](https://tools.ietf.org/html/rfc4122).
 OSCAL documents use a version 4 UUID (randomly generated) to uniquely identify the document.

 A `catalog` contains:

 - `metadata` (required) - Provides document metadata for the catalog.
+This is explored below in the [defining the catalog's metadata](#defining-the-catalogs-metadata) section of this tutorial.
-- `groups` (optional) - Allows for grouping of `controls` and other `groups` properties.
-Contains one or more group objects.
+- `groups` (optional) - Allows for grouping of `controls` and other `groups` keys.
+Contains one or more group items.
+This is explored below in the [representing groups in a catalog](#representing-groups-in-a-catalog) section of this tutorial.
-- `controls` (optional) - Contains one or more control objects, which can nest other control objects.
+- `controls` (optional) - Contains one or more control items, which can nest other control items to identify an optional portion of a control that can be managed as a discrete unit (e.g., a control enhancement).
+This is explored below in the [representing control information](#representing-control-information) section of this tutorial.
 - `back-matter` (optional) – Contains references used within the catalog.
+Use of `back-matter` is not covered in this tutorial.
 {{% /tab %}}
 {{< /tabs >}}

-Let's discuss each of these elements in the following sections and identify which ones can be used to represent our catalog.
+We will now discuss each of these data structures in the following sections and identify how they each can be used to represent our catalog.

 ## Defining the Catalog's Metadata

-The `metadata` has identical structure for all OSCAL files.
+The *metadata* section of the control catalog contains data about the catalog document.
+This section has an identical structure which is used consistently across all OSCAL models.

-This tutorial focuses only on the mandatory elements for `metadata`.
-A separate tutorial will focus on the full `metadata` syntax.
+This tutorial focuses only on the mandatory data required in the metadata section.
+A separate tutorial will focus on the full syntax available in the metadata section.

-The `metadata` must include:
+The metadata section must include:

 - the title of the catalog
 - the time the catalog was last modified